bioinfo-chru-strasbourg/howard/docs/help.md

 Quick calculations on genetic variants information and genotype information, as a list of operations (e.g. 'VARTYPE,variant_id').
-List of available calculations (unsensitive case, see doc for more information):
+List of available calculations by default
+ (unsensitive case, see doc for more information):
  VARTYPE  snpeff_hgvs  FINDBYPIPELINE  GENOTYPECONCORDANCE  BARCODE  TRIO  VAF  VAF_STATS  DP_STATS

 ```